-Whenever a Unit member is regularly assigned to the Hazardous Materials Unit and performs hazardous materials work, he/she shall receive additional compensation of 5.5% above his/her corresponding step rate.
-This hazardous materials unit pay is an "Adds to Rate" and is pension based.
+Whenever a bargaining unit member is regularly assigned to the Hazardous Materials Unit and performs hazardous materials work, the member shall receive additional compensation of 5.5% above their corresponding step rate.
+This Hazardous Materials Unit pay is an "Adds to Rate" and is pension based.

-- Note 2 Canine Handler Pay - A. Whenever a Unit member is regularly assigned as a canine handler, he/she shall receive additional compensation of 11% above his/her corresponding step rate.
-This canine handler pay is an "Adds to Rate" and is pension based. - B. A Unit member assigned as canine handler shall be entitled to ten hours of on-duty time (cash) or compensatory time off (CTO), at the discretion of Harbor Department management, at the rate of straight time in each pay period for the purpose of feeding and caring for their assigned dog. - C. A Unit member assigned as a canine handler with responsibility for two or more canines shall be entitled to 12.5 hours of cash or CTO, at the discretion of Harbor Department management, at the rate of straight time in each pay period for the purpose of feeding and caring for the dogs. - Note 3 Motorcycle Pay
+Note 2 Canine Handler Pay

+- A. Whenever a Unit member is regularly assigned as a canine handler, they shall receive additional compensation of 11% above their corresponding step rate.
+This canine handler pay is an "Adds to Rate" and is pension based. - B. A Unit member assigned as canine handler shall be entitled to ten hours of onduty time (cash) or compensatory time off (CTO), at the discretion of Harbor Department Management, at the rate of straight time in each pay period for the purpose of feeding and caring for their assigned dog. - C. A Unit member assigned as a canine handler with responsibility for two or more canines shall be entitled to 12.5 hours of cash or CTO, at the discretion of Harbor Department Management, at the rate of straight time in each pay period for the purpose of feeding and caring for the dogs.

+Note 3 Motorcycle Pay

-Whenever a Unit member is regularly assigned to ride a two-wheel motorcycle for law or code enforcement purposes, he/she shall receive additional compensation of 11% above his/her corresponding step rate.
+A. Whenever a Unit member is regularly assigned to ride a two-wheel motorcycle for law or code enforcement purposes, they shall receive additional compensation of 11% above their corresponding step rate.
 This motorcycle pay is an "Adds to Rate" and is pension based.